 Most patients, young and old alike, are thrilled with the results of ear surgery.
 But keep in mind, the goal is improvement, not perfection.
 Don’t expect both ears to match perfectly-perfect symmetry is both unlikely and unnatural in ears.
 If you’ve discussed the procedure and your expectations Dr. Mabourakh before the operation, chances are, you’ll be quite pleased with the result.

-Plastic surgery to repair a torn earlobe is a frequent occurrence.
+Torn earlobe is a frequent occurrence.
 Piercing an earlobe puts it at risk to tear.
 The size, style and weight of an earring can contribute to the stretching of the earlobe opening.
 Large earrings that dangle are caught on clothing or grasped by a child.
 The result may be a partially or completely torn earlobe.
 Repair of a torn earlobe occurs in the plastic surgery office setting using a local anesthetic.

 The procedure consists of “freshening” the edges of the split and placement of sutures to complete the repair of the earlobe.
 The stitches are removed in a week.
 If repiercing is desired this can be accomplished three months after the earlobe repair.